Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 In this case, the total and free PSDs have similar shapes whereas previously the free and bound PSDs were similar.
-Here, with fast diffusion, the number of bound particles is less dependent on the diffusive timescale as a rate-limiting step.
-Instead, at high frequencies and short timescales, the number of bound particles remains roughly constant, and the total number of particles reflects changes in the number of free particles.
-This results in a $-3/2$ scaling in total and free PSDs due to particles diffusing in and out of the reservoirs.
-At low frequencies, the free and total PSDs show corners at the adsorption/desorption timescale, since at longer times particles can equilibrate across the whole system (diffusing, adsorbing, and unadsorbing) and so the fluctuations become uncorrelated.
+Here, with fast diffusion, the number of bound particles is less dependent on the diffusive timescale as a rate-limiting step, and hence the bound PSD only exhibits a single slope that is similar to the purely adsorbing case.
+At high frequencies and short timescales, the number of bound particles remains roughly constant, but the total number of particles and of free particles change due to diffusive entrance/exits effects.
+This results in a $f^{-3/2}$ scaling for both the free and total PSDs at high frequencies; the situation is similar to the purely diffusive case but with fewer diffusing particles, since some are bound.
+At low frequencies, the free and total PSDs show corners at the adsorption/desorption timescale, since at longer times particles can equilibrate across the whole system, diffusing, adsorbing, and desorbing.

-In the context of Ref.~[\onlinecite{zevenbergen2009electrochemical}], their observation of $-3/2$ scaling at intermediate frequencies and $-2$ at high frequencies does not appear in this case in any of the measured fluctuating quantities.
+In the context of Ref.~[\onlinecite{zevenbergen2009electrochemical}], their observation of $f^{-3/2}$ scaling at intermediate frequencies and $f^{-2}$ at high frequencies does not appear in this case in any of the measured fluctuating quantities.
 As such, we can conclude that the diffusive timescales must be slower than the adsorption/desorption timescales for their system.
 This highlights that the ordering of slopes in the PSD can be indicative of the relative timescales in the system, a relatively simple criterion to observe.